git clone https://github.com/openliberty/guide-maven-multimodules.git

 Building the multi-module application

-You aggregated and developed the application.
+You have aggregated and developed the application.
 Now, you can run mvn install

-directory and it will automatically build all your modules.
+directory to build all your modules.
 This command creates a JAR file in the jar/target

 directory, a WAR file in the war/target

-directory, and an EAR file that contains the JAR and WAR files in the ear/target
+directory, and an EAR file that contains the WAR file in the ear/target

 directory.